greatcattw/linkit7688_ec20/README.md

 # Linkit 7688 image lks7688.img for rescue

-## usb_update_3.18.109
-copy lks7688.img to a blank USB disk.
-Boot mt7688 with pressing button of Wifi, 10 sec more

 ## mtd_update_3.18.23
 This image seems be factory image for Linkit 7688 / 7688 Duo.